StuartRiffle/ragtag-tiger/README.md

 ## Workflow

-A good way to build and iterate on a command is to put it in a little shell script or batch file, but split over multiple lines, so you can see all the arguments at a glance (in a Windows batch file use `^` to join lines instead of `\`).
+A good way to build and iterate on a command is to put it in a shell script or batch file, but split over multiple lines, so you can see all the arguments at a glance (in a Windows batch file use `^` to join lines instead of `\`).

 A script ingesting some presentations into an existing vector index might look like this:
 ```